 As a Community Fellow this year, I am so excited to advocate for reproductive health care and help empower people in the Walla Walla community.
 Currently, I'm working on several projects!
 Lately, I have been helping with voter registration by tabling and organizing canvassers.
 Additionally, I help facilitate sex education at both Whitman and the high school program at Walla Walla Community College.
 I hope to start teaching at the Walla Walla Juvenile Justice Center soon and become more involved with volunteer organization.

-Georgia Lyon is from Los Altos, CA in the San Fransisco Bay Area.
+Georgia Lyon is from Los Altos, CA in the San Francisco Bay Area.
 She is the treasurer for Whitman College's Renaissance Faire club.
 When Georgia is not doing school work, she can often be found cooking, listening to classic rock, drawing in her sketchbook, and trying to make people laugh at her terrible puns and actually getting them to laugh at her silly and candid remarks.
 Here are three fun facts about her: 1.)
-She is a first degree black belt in Tae Kwon Do 2.)
-A Children's book company published a How to Be Human: Diary of an Autistic Girl, a book she wrote and illustrated when I was 16-years-old.
+She is a first-degree black belt in Tae Kwon Do 2.)
+A Children's book company published How to Be Human: Diary of an Autistic Girl, a book she wrote and illustrated when she was 16-years-old.
 3.)
-She was a legislative intern for United States Senator Maria Cantwell this last summer.
+She was a legislative intern for United States Senator Maria Cantwell last summer.

 Recreation & Events Fellow at the City of College Place

 I'm from the Portland, Oregon area and I like road biking, cooking without recipes, and being involved with Kappa Alpha Theta on campus.
 I'm left-handed!
 As a Community Fellow this year, I am excited to learn about small city government!
 Currently I'm working on researching best practices and sustainability for recreation and events.

 Community Resilience Fellow at the Walla Walla Public Schools 21st Century Community Learning Centers